Iterate and Loop

 var is set to expr each time through the loop.
 Destructuring is performed.
 When the clause is used as a generator, expr is the code that is executed when

-(nextvar)is encountered (see Generators). expr should compute the first value for var, as well as all subsequent values, and is responsible for terminating the loop.
-For compatibility with future versions ofiterate, this termination should be done withterminate, which can be considered a synonym forfinish(see Control Flow).As an example, the following clauses are equivalent to
+is encountered (see Generators). expr should compute the first value for var, as well as all subsequent values, and is responsible for terminating the loop.
+For compatibility with future versions ofiterate

-(for i from 1 to 10):(initially (setq i 0)) (for i next (if (> i 10) (terminate) (incf i)))
+:(initially (setq i 0)) (for i next (if (> i 10) (terminate) (incf i)))

-do-next formform is evaluated each time through the loop.
+formform is evaluated each time through the loop.
 Its value is not set to var; that is form's job. var is only present so that

-iterateknows it is a driver variable.
+knows it is a driver variable.

-(forvarnextexpr)is equivalent to(forvardo-next (dsetqvar expr)).
-(See Destructuring for an explanation ofdsetq.)
+.
+(See Destructuring for an explanation ofdsetq

 In all of the above clauses, the driver variable is updated on each